 The Trangia 27 plus gas burner at 1,246g is nearly 180g lighter than a Primus Omnifuel in Shellite mode with a 2 Ti wide-pot system like the Snowpeak Multi-Compact set.
 This Shellite system tested at 15 minutes for a 1L boil using 15g of Shellite fuel and weighs 1,424g with a 514g full (400g fuel) Shellite fuel bottle for about 25 boil ups.
 The fuel efficiency difference is probably due to the better windshield on the Trangia.

 The Trangia 27 plus gas burner is 100g heaver than the Primus Omnifuel in gas mode with the same 2 Snowpeak Multi-Compact Ti pots.
-This system tested at 11 minutes for a 1L boil using 18g of gas and weighs 1145g with a full gas canister for about 12 boil ups.
-So the Trangia has better fuel efficiency and a better windshield for that extra weight.
+This system tested at 11 minutes for a 1L boil using 18g of gas and weighs 1145g with a full 220g net gas canister for about 12 boil ups.
+So the Trangia 27 gives better fuel efficiency assisted by a more effective windshield for that extra weight.

 Stove Boil Test Result

-One of the few negative features with this stove is you cannot see the flame while the pot is in place.
+One of the few negative features with the Trangia stove is you cannot see the flame while the pot is in place.
 So either lift the pot or go by sound when adjusting the flame.
-Suggestion to Trangia: I wonder if future gas regulators might possibly have small dial gauge.This could be a simple fixed marked ring.
+Suggestion to Trangia: The +/- markings on the black gas control nob could be painted white and I wonder if future gas regulators might possibly have a small dial gauge.This could be a simple fixed marked ring.

 So the evidence is that Trangia's claim of high efficiency is no marketing hype but fact.

 Do Aussie bushwalkers need an inverted canister gas stove?
-I would say, in the snow, yes, but you may get by if you use huts or procedures to keep the canister warm.
-However it also gets sub-zero in alpine areas in summer!
+In the snow, yes, but you may get by if you use huts or procedures to keep the canister warm.
+However it also gets sub-zero overnight in alpine areas in summer and is needed then!

 Low Temperature Function

-The gas burner has a pre-heater loop and can be used in "inverted canister mode" for below 0C conditions, which occurs frequently at altitude (above 1000m) in winter in mainland Australia and less frequently in summer.
-Below 0C the Isobutane won't evaporate, so it has no vapour pressure, so only the propane is gasified (down to -40C) pressurising the canister contents and burnt off.
+The gas burner has a pre-heater loop and can be used in "inverted canister mode" for below 0C conditions which occurs at altitude (above 1000m) throughout winter in mainland Australia and less frequently in summer.
+Below 0C the Isobutane component won't evaporate, it has no vapour pressure, so only the propane component is gasified (down to -40C) pressurising the canister, exiting and is burnt off.
 Unfortunately, this constituent of the gas mix is only about 20-30% of the gas in the canister and once this is burnt the residual liquid isobutane will just sit there with no vapour pressure to expel it from the canister.
 So it is necessary in below 0C conditions to invert the canister before this happens.
-The vapour pressure formed by the propane gasifying then pushes out the mixed liquified gases, heating it through the pre-heater loop to expand and gasify when it passes the jet and then igniting.
+The vapour pressure formed by the propane gasifying then pushes out the mixed liquified gases, heating it via the pre-heater loop to expand and gasify when it passes through the jet and then igniting.
 In this way, the propane proportion of the contents remains constant and enables the complete exhaustion of the canister by providing pressure at sub-zero temperatures above -40C.

 How cold does it get in Australia?